Skip to main content

 • Be explicit about what matters: Tell the agent exactly how to query your data.
 For example, list which environments and datasets are relevant.
 This prevents the agent from relearning the structure of your system each time.

 • Reduce ambiguity: Provide access to source-of-truth files beyond Honeycomb, like your telemetry schemas.
-These can help the agent investigate more effectively.
+These help the agent investigate more effectively.

 • Capture useful patterns: Save reliable prompts, queries, or instructions in agent memory files.
 Reusing these lets the agent build on past successes instead of starting from scratch.